Hedging – Forex Trading Strategies

-Example #1: A Hedging Strategy For The GBP/USD and EUR/USD
+Example #1: A Hedging Strategy For GBP/USD and EUR/USD

 As they say, a picture is worth 1000 words, so let’s illustrate the benefits of hedging forex with some real charts from the recent past.

-Technically, the EUR/USD had made a 1,300 pip run from the bottom more than a year ago, while GBP/USD had made a 2,200 pip journey.
+Technically, EUR/USD had made a 1,300 pip run from the bottom more than a year ago, while GBP/USD had made a 2,200 pip journey.
 So the Euro was not as strong as the Pound — if the dollar strengthened, the EUR/USD was positioned to fall harder.
 Adding to that was the data and macroeconomic outlook between the Eurozone and Britain.
 Europe was still struggling at the time and the data hadn’t been impressive.
-Conversely, the UK was on a fast expansion, with data exceeding expectations and a rate hike on the agenda of the BOE.
+Conversely, the UK was on a fast expansion, with data exceeding expectations and an interest rate hike on the agenda of the BOE.
 This left us a hedging strategy based on shorting the Euro since it had the best chance to fall and potentially much further than the GBP/USD.
-But falling was not a certainty, so we went long the GBP/USD because it had a better probability of continuing up.
-If it did reverse, the move would be smaller than in the EUR/USD.
+But a fall in prices was not a certainty, so we went long on GBP/USD because it had a better probability of continuing up.
+If it did reverse, the move would be smaller than in EUR/USD.

-The same analysis applies yet again when we short EUR/USD and go long on GBP/USD at the beginning of June.
-The GBP/USD makes a 350 pip move to 1.7050 while the EUR/USD manages only 150 pips.
+The same analysis applies yet again when we shorted EUR/USD and went long on GBP/USD at the beginning of June 2014.
+GBP/USD made a 350 pip move to 1.7050 while EUR/USD managed only 150 pips.
 So, 200 pips with standard lots cashed in a nice 2,000 USD profit.
-If they both continued to fall, the short in the Euro, was positioned to fall harder.
-Meanwhile, long in the GBP, was to see smaller losses, ensuring a profitable hedging strategy.
-That is the whole point of hedging forex — smaller profits with no losers.
+If they both continued to fall, the short in the Euro was positioned to fall harder.
+Meanwhile, the long position in the GBP, was to see smaller losses, ensuring a profitable hedging strategy.
+That is the whole point of hedging in forex — smaller profits with no losers.
 We can, of course, bolster profits by increasing the size of trades.

 Example #2: Commodity Pairs

 A second example is the hedging strategy between the correlating commodity currencies AUD and NZD.
-On the weekly charts of these two currencies against the USD below we can see clearly that AUD/USD has been in a strong downtrend of about 2,000 pips and the retrace was only about 800 pips.
-This occurs while the NZD/USD is on an uptrend, with a bigger move up than the previous decline.
+On the weekly charts of these two currencies against the USD below we can see clearly that AUD/USD has been in a strong downtrend of about 2,000 pips and the retrace was worth only about 800 pips.
+This occurred while NZD/USD was on an uptrend, with a bigger move up than the previous decline.

 After the retrace on the weekly and the daily charts from 4-5 weeks previous, the uptrend was about to start its next leg up.
 The best option is to take a long on NZD.
 But to be safe, in the case of failure to continue the uptrend, a short on AUD is a more suitable play.

-After entry in the beginning of June, NZD/USD has seen a 400 pip gain.
-Conversely, the short in the AUD/USD, has realized only a 200 pip gain.
+After entry in the beginning of June in the same year, NZD/USD saw a 400 pip gain.
+Conversely, the short in AUD/USD realized only a 200 pip gain for the same time period back then.
 That leaves us with a 200 pip profit.
-When hedging forex we have to compensate the less volatile pair with a bigger size.
+When hedging forex, we have to compensate the less volatile pair with a bigger size.
 NZD moves are about 20% smaller than AUD, so when entering the hedge the NZD trade size would be 20% bigger, therefore making the 200 pip profit a 2,400 USD profit.